James Gray (director): Unrealized and upcoming projects

-On April 8, 2015, Variety reported that Gray was to executive produce and creatively supervise Hard Apple, an "adult-skewing" animated series inspired by New York-born author Jerome Charyn's Isaac Sidel novels.
+It was reported in April 2015 by Variety that Gray was to executive produce and serve as creative consultant on Hard Apple, an "adult-skewing" animated series inspired by New York-born author Jerome Charyn's Isaac Sidel novels.

 In April 2018, MGM closed a deal for Gray to direct I Am Pilgrim, an adaptation of the espionage novel by Terry Hayes.
+He was slated to direct the film after he finished shooting Ad Astra.
+However, Gray confirmed in 2022 that the project is officially dead, and that it had got lost in the "business mess" with studios changing hands.

-In April 2022, Gray announced plans to develop a miniseries about Norman Mailer based on J. Michael Lennon's biography Norman Mailer: A Double Life.
+In April 2022, Gray announced plans to develop a limited series about novelist Norman Mailer based on J. Michael Lennon's biography Norman Mailer: A Double Life.

 In October 2022, Gray said he was interested in wrangling back the cast for a semi-sequel to Armageddon Time, to focus solely on his mother, who was portrayed by Anne Hathaway.
-"The story goes in a very unexpected place," Gray added, "Because my father actually did achieve some financial success but wound up getting it all confiscated by the government when he got into legal trouble.
+"The story goes in a very unexpected place," said Gray, "Because my father actually did achieve some financial success but wound up getting it all confiscated by the government when he got into legal trouble.
 At the same time, my mother found out she was dying.
 And so, it's going to be, I think, something about that period."

-That same month, Deadline reported that Gray's next film would be a biopic for MadRiver Pictures about a young John F. Kennedy.
-In addition to directing, Gray will rewrite the script, which was originally penned by Samuel Franco and Evan Kilgore.
-It would depict how Kennedy became the 35th President of the United States, particularly focusing on his time in World War II where he saved his crew from a patrol boat that was sunk by a Japanese destroyer.
+That same month, Deadline reported that Gray's next film would be a biopic about a young John F. Kennedy that focused on his time in World War II where he saved his crew from a sinking patrol boat.
+The film was titled Mayday 109 and had been in development for several years before Gray boarded the project.
+Bill Skarsgård was attached to star as Kennedy.

-In November 2022, Gray revealed in an interview for Collider that a film he always wanted to make was an epic about the Russian Revolution called The Dream of a Thousand Men, but that it was unlikely to be made anytime soon, if at all, due to Vladimir Putin's invasion of Ukraine.
+In November 2022, Gray revealed in an interview for Collider that one of his dream projects was an epic about the Russian Revolution called The Dream of a Thousand Men, but that it was unlikely to be made anytime soon, if at all, due to Russia's 2022 Ukraine invasion.

+In March 2023, it was announced Gray would direct Ezekiel Moss, a Depression-set ghost story written by Keith Bunin, for Focus Features.

+In February 2024, Gray replaced Neil Burger as the director of Summer Frost, based on Blake Crouch's source material, which had first been announced back in 2020.
+Zoe Saldana is attached to star in the film.

+In 2025, The Hollywood Reporter announced that Julia Roberts would be teaming with Gray for an adaptation of Peter Swanson's forthcoming Kill Your Darlings, a murder mystery "told in reverse."

 Gray also turned down the role played by Noah Taylor in Wes Anderson's The Life Aquatic with Steve Zissou.
-He did however appear in a brief cameo in a deleted scene from Love Jones.
+He did, however, appear in a brief cameo in a deleted scene in Love Jones.